vrtteja002/American-Sign-Language/README.md

    ```

 ## Results
 Our experiments showed that YOLOv9 outperformed other models in detecting ASL signs and facial expressions.
-Detailed results, including training times, test results, and performance metrics, can be found in the full research paper.
+Detailed results, including training times, test results, and performance metrics, can be found in the Report.

 ## Future Work
 - Implement multimodal systems integrating various sensory inputs